-Body of the baby who drowned in the English Channel found in
+Body of Iranian baby who drowned in the English Channel found on Norway coast

 The body of a child found on the shores of Norway has been identified as 15-month old Artin, who died along with his family as they tried to cross the English Channel in search of a better life.